grafana/grafana/docs/sources/administration/correlations/add-permissions-to-create-new-correlations/index.md

 ## Add permissions to create correlations

-1. Got to the Administration section in Grafana
+1. Got to the Administration section in Grafana.
-1. Open Users page
+1. Open Users page.
-1. Select the user to be granted access to create correlations
+1. Select the user to be granted access to create correlations.
-1. Add _Data sources writer_ role
+1. Add _Data sources writer_ role.